PensionBee/ddd-workshop/README.md

 ## Context

-It's your first day at `SocialBuzz`, the next big social media app (promise).
+It's your first day at `SocialBuzz`, the next big social media app.
+Promise.

-The company has big plans to revolutionise this space but first they've got to get on the radar, which means an MVP out the door.
-ASAP.
-Preferably one that's easy to change as increasingly complex business requirements arise.
+The company has big plans to revolutionise this space but first they've got to get on the radar, which means they need an MVP out the door ASAP.

-The CEO apprehends you at the water cooler...
+The CEO apprehends you at the coffee machine, just as you're on the verge of figuring out how it work...

-> "Right, here's what we're gonna need from you ASAP:
+> "Right, here's what we're going to need from you pronto:
 >
-> 1. The usual account stuff.
-Folk can register an account with their email and a password.
-Plus the usual login, logout stuff too.
+> 1. The usual account stuff - people can register with their email address and a password and then they can log in and log out of the the system.
-> 2. Users should be able to write short posts that are going to be visible on the main 'Feed' page.
+> 2. Users should be able to write short posts, possibly including images, that are going to be visible on the main 'Feed' page.
-> 3. People also need to be able to follow accounts they like.
+> 3. Folk also need to be able to follow accounts they like.
-> 4. Ohh, comments are important too.
+> 4. Ohh, being able to comment on a post is important too.
 >
-> That's about it I reckon so chop chop, let's get to it."
+> That's about it for now but I've got load of ideas that'll keep you on your toes so make sure you build something that scales well.
+Alright, chop chop, let's get to it."

-Huh, what?
-You just started this job 18 minutes ago and already they're expecting you to build the core functionality.
-Well I suppose this is what you signed up for...

-Anyway, not to worry, Alex has your back.
-They started 1 day and 18 minutes ago and were hired as a "Server-Side Engineering Wizard".
-Apparently they've got some pretty nifty ideas about how to build this thing so it scales to 14 billion users and changes can be made instantaneously.
-They keep saying "DeeDeeDee", whatever that is - maybe something the younger generations say?.
-Anyway, it seems they're happy to get you up to speed so you can do all the work while they sit back with a cup or 5 of self-roasted specialty coffee...
+You head back to your desk (coffeeless) and have a chat with your manager, Jess.
+She's got some pretty nifty ideas about how to build this thing so it'll scale to 100 billion users and code changes can be made in "like, no time".
+She also keeps overenthusiastically saying "DeeDeeDee", whatever that is.
+Anyway, she offers to help get you up to speed and guide you through the process...

 ## Workshop Overview